gskielian/Raspberry-Pi-Curriculum/README.md

   - `arp -a`
       - (*mac Only) lists the ip-addesses of those on your network
   - `open http://www.url.com`
       - (*Mac Only) This command will open a specified url in a mac computer.
-There is a similar command `xdg-open `
+There is a similar command `xdg-open ` in Linux.

   - `open [something]`
       - It gets two lines because this command is really something.
 Open literally anything on a mac with this command.